-What is the testicular biopsy ?
+What is a testicular biopsy?

 Uses of testicular biopsy